dalek-cryptography/curve25519-dalek/docs/parallel-formulas.md

   the only available CPU which runs IFMA operations executes them at 256-bits wide anyways, so this isn't yet important.

-* Generalizing the implementation to non-AVX2 instructions, particularly NEON.
+* Generalizing the implementation to NEON instructions.
 The current point arithmetic code is written in terms of field element vectors, which are in turn implemented using platform SIMD vectors.
 It should be possible to write an alternate implementation of the `FieldElement2625x4` using NEON without changing the point arithmetic.
 NEON has 128-bit vectors rather than 256-bit vectors, but this may still be worthwhile compared to a serial implementation.